It's Traditional! With a big "T".

 ✝️ Preservation from Error

-π️ True vs. False Development
+π️ True Development vs. False Innovation

 Modern Challenges to Sacred Tradition